Sindhi language: Medieval Sindhi (16th–19th centuries)

-Modern Sindhi (1843–present)

-Sindh was occupied by the British army and was annexed with the Bombay Presidency in 1843.
+British India (1843–1947)

+In 1843, the British conquest of Sindh led the region to become part of the Bombay Presidency.
 Soon after, in 1848, Governor George Clerk established Sindhi as the official language in the province, removing the literary dominance of Persian.
 Sir Bartle Frere, the then commissioner of Sindh, issued orders on August 29, 1857, advising civil servants in Sindh to pass an examination in Sindhi.
 He also ordered the use of Sindhi in official documents.
 In 1868, the Bombay Presidency assigned Narayan Jagannath Vaidya to replace the Abjad used in Sindhi with the Khudabadi script.
 The script was decreed a standard script by the Bombay Presidency thus inciting anarchy in the Muslim majority region.
 A powerful unrest followed, after which Twelve Martial Laws were imposed by the British authorities.
 The granting of official status of Sindhi along with script reforms ushered in the development of modern Sindhi literature.

 The first printed works in Sindhi were produced at the Muhammadi Press in Bombay beginning in 1867.
 These included Islamic stories set in verse by Muhammad Hashim Thattvi, one of the renowned religious scholars of Sindh.

+Independent Pakistan and India (1947–)

 The Partition of India in 1947 resulted in most Sindhi speakers ending up in the new state of Pakistan, commencing a push to establish a strong sub-national linguistic identity for Sindhi.
 This manifested in resistance to the imposition of Urdu and eventually Sindhi nationalism in the 1980s.

 The language and literary style of contemporary Sindhi writings in Pakistan and India were noticeably diverging by the late 20th century; authors from the former country were borrowing extensively from Urdu, while those from the latter were highly influenced by Hindi.

-Geographic distribution
+Geographical distribution

+Sindhi is the official language of the Pakistani province of Sindh and one of the scheduled languages of India, where it does not have any state-level status.
+Prior to the inception of Pakistan, Sindhi was the national language of Sindh.

+Sindhi is additionally spoken by many members of the Sindhi diaspora, particularly in Malaysia, Oman, Singapore, UAE, USA and UK.

+Pakistan

-In Pakistan, Sindhi is the first language of 30.26 million people, or % of the country's population as of the 2017 census.
-29.5 million of these are found in Sindh, where they account for % of the total population of the province.
-There are 0.56 million speakers in the province of Balochistan, especially in the Kacchi Plain that encompasses the districts of Lasbela, Kachhi, Sibi, Jafarabad, Jhal Magsi, and Nasirabad.
+In Pakistan, Sindhi is the first language of 34.40 million people, or % of the country's population as of the 2023 census.
+33.46 million of these are found in Sindh, where they account for % of the total population of the province.
+There are 0.55 million speakers in the province of Balochistan, especially in the Kacchi Plain.